gabrielghost/thames-water-dashboard/planning/dev-diary.md

 So working through the various cases.
 I'm not quite happy with how the header is different width to the 3 columns when the 2nd colum halfs it's width but it will do for now as I can't think of a better solution yet.

+The main issue here however is that whilst the responsivenes works in the Chrome/Firefox device emulator - it doesn't resize for mobile browsers - something that I would need to provide when working on a production version.

 #### Nexus 4

 Notice here that the background resizes when the screen is smaller so it doesn't end up repeating itself.